UTCDW Guidebook#

 License#

-This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+The Guidebook is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 You are free to copy, redistribute, and share this book, in any medium, or format.
 You may also adapt the book, improve it, and re-use it in your own materials.
 However, keep in mind that you must give credit where credit is due, and any works that you produce based on this work are subject to the same license.
 For more details, click the badge below.

-This work is licensed under a Creative Commons Attribution 4.0 International License.
+This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.